7 Powerful Psychology Lessons That Will Boost Your Digital Marketing Game

 There are two types of strategies that affect consumers’ buying habits:

-Rational marketing that promotes the quality and usefulness of the product, emphasizes the benefits and appeals to the rational or logical consumer.
+Rational marketing promotes the quality and usefulness of the product, emphasizes the benefits, and appeals to the rational or logical consumer.
 And emotional marketing that approaches consumer on a personal level and focuses on the tone, lighting, and mood to increase loyalty and boost conversions.

 – Inspires, creates excitement and interest.